metroideas/metroideas.org/_projects/hcde-tax-calculator.markdown

 Metro Ideas Project wanted to offer parents, residents, and students the opportunity to estimate their property taxes if the proposed budget presented by the Hamilton County School Board is adopted.
 Additionally, we analyzed several high-priority _unfunded_ education needs that _were not_ included in the proposed budget and offer parents an opportunity to estimate what their property taxes could look like if those line-items were included.

 Below is a calculator based off of your estimated property value and several adjustable key funding priorities.
 Share your proposed vision for Hamilton County Schools and how much you’re willing to pay for an appropriately funded education system.

+**Note**: Calculating your property taxes without any increases or changes will simply provide your estimated bill under the FY2020 School Board budget proposal.